In my latest podcast, I addressed a common question from both readers and clients:

 The first is related to making regular contributions of new money, the way many people do with workplace savings plans.
 You might have $500 from every paycheque go into your group RRSP, and this new money then gets invested in a portfolio of mutual funds.
 Because you’re saving a fixed dollar amount with every paycheque, you’ll be buying more mutual fund shares when markets are down, and fewer when they’re up—which is a good thing.

 The second type of dollar-cost averaging involves investing a large sum of cash, perhaps from the sale of a home or business, a pension payout, an inheritance, or some other windfall.

 It’s really only this latter type of DCA that involves an actual decision.
 After all, if you’re a salaried employee who gets paid once or twice a month, what alternative do you have to gradual investing?
 If you want to save $6,000 a year, for example, chances are the only way you can do this is to put aside $500 a month as you earn it.
-Whether these 12 contributions will lead to higher returns than a $6,000 contribution in January is a moot point, because that isn’t an option.
+Whether these 12 contributions will lead to higher returns than a $6,000 contribution in January is a moot point, because the lump sum isn’t an option.
 Bottom line, it’s a great idea to make payroll contributions, but the benefit comes from regular savings, not from dollar-cost averaging.

 So let’s turn our attention the more controversial strategy: investing a lump sum gradually rather than all at once.